alfords/courses-user-defined-functions/chapter1.md

 num = square(4)
 ```

 In the example above, the value _4_ was passed to the function call to `square()`.
 Also note that the function call is assigned to the variable `num`.
-Because `square()` returns a value, the value it _returns_ will get stored in `num`, which you can later on use for other computations.
+Because `square()` returns a value, the value it _returns_ will get stored in `num`, which you can later use for other computations.

 You've now just learned the basics of defining your own functions!
 Now it's your turn.
 In the next few exercises, you will try your hand at defining and using your own functions.